OpenDreamProject/OpenDream/README.md

 The first step to building OpenDream is initializing the submodule for the game engine, [Robust Toolbox](https://github.com/space-wizards/RobustToolbox).

 To do this, simply run `git submodule update --init --recursive` in git bash and let it finish.
+If doing that gives you any weird messages/errors related to `cefglue`, run this then try the previous command again: `pushd RobustToolbox/cefglue && git remote set-url origin https://github.com/space-wizards/cefglue.git && popd`

 OpenDream requires .NET 6.
 To build, one can use a C# compiler (such as MSBuild) to compile the various projects described in the solution.